lagartoxa/finances/README.md

 $ ./install
 ```

-**ATTENTION: ** The scripts don't check many things neither handle all the errors properly.
-Since my main goal here is to study React and FastAPI, I made them as simple as possible

 # How to Run
 ```
+$ ./run_backend.sh
-$ ./run.sh
+$ ./run_frontend.sh
 ```

+**ATTENTION: ** Since my main goal here is to study React and FastAPI, I made the scripts as simple as possible.